 It has the capability of performing millions of instructions per second (MIPS).
-They also have the ability to work uninterruptedly, even if you have to change some component of the mainframe.
+They also have the ability to work uninterruptedly, even if you have to change some components of the mainframe.
 Its modular design allows you to work without stopping and without re-starting.

 History of Mainframe Computer: